 Many patients come to our Marietta dental office complaining of tooth pain.
-Dr. Michael Mulkey and Dr. David Hildreth are very familiar with all types of dental pain and offer a wide range of services to treat discomfort.
+Dr. Michael Mulkey, Dr. David Hildreth, and Dr. Melissa Kennedy are very familiar with all types of dental pain and offer a wide range of services to treat discomfort.

 Common Causes of Tooth Pain